goretkin/julia/README.md

 Next, enter the `julia/` directory and run `make` to build the `julia` executable.
 To perform a parallel build, use `make -j N` and supply the maximum number of concurrent processes.
 When compiled the first time, it will automatically download and build its [external dependencies](#Required-Build-Tools-External-Libraries).
 This takes a while, but only has to be done once.
-If the defaults in the build do not work for you, and you need to set specific make parameters, you can save them in `Make.user`.
-The build will automatically check for the existence of `Make.user` and use it if it exists.
+If the defaults in the build do not work for you, and you need to set specific make parameters, you can save them in `Make.inc`.
+The build will automatically check for the existence of `Make.inc` and use it if it exists.
 Building Julia requires 1.5GiB of disk space and approximately 700MiB of virtual memory.

 If you need to build Julia in an environment that does not allow access to the outside world, use `make -C deps getall` to download all the necessary files.
 Then, copy the julia directory over to the target environment and build with `make`.